TwoBitCode/CollectAndAvoid/README.md

 This repository contains the source code for a fun 2D collectible game built with Unity.
 Below, you’ll find instructions on how to run the game, a description of class relationships, assumptions, and architectural choices, as well as UML diagrams illustrating the game’s structure.

+### 🎮 Play the Game on Itch.io
+You can play the game directly from our [Itch.io page](https://twobitcode.itch.io/collectavoid).

 ## 🕹️ How to Run the Game

 1. **Clone the Repository**: